Essex Honey

 Essex Honey is the fifth studio album by English musician Dev Hynes, under his stage name Blood Orange.
-It was released on 29 August 2025 through a joint venture between RCA and Domino.
+It was released on 29 August 2025 through a joint venture between Domino and RCA Records.

 The album follows the 2022 EP Four Songs and marks his first full-length studio release since 2018's Negro Swan.
-It features contributions from Lorde, Caroline Polachek, Daniel Caesar, Mustafa the Poet, Brendan Yates of Turnstile, Ben Watt of Everything But The Girl, Naomi Scott, Amandla Stenberg and Zadie Smith, amongst others.
+It features contributions from Lorde, The Durutti Column, Caroline Polachek, Daniel Caesar, Mustafa the Poet, Brendan Yates of Turnstile, Ben Watt of Everything but the Girl, Naomi Scott, Amandla Stenberg and Zadie Smith, amongst others.

 Background and promotion

 Essex Honey is Dev Hynes' debut studio album on RCA Records following his signing with the label in September 2022.
 In a May 2024 interview with Esquire, he first revealed that he was working on new material.
 The album was created during a period of grief and reflection on his upbringing in Essex, intertwined with how music has inspired and healed him throughout his life.
 Hynes aims to process these emotions amid a cultural moment marked by "collective grief and loss", seeking resolution and acceptance.
-The record is described as a personal exploration of grief and his Essex roots, with nods to artists such as Elliott Smith, The Replacements and his own earlier work.
+The record is described as a personal exploration of grief and his Essex roots, and incorporates nods to artists such as Elliott Smith, The Replacements and his own earlier work.
 Hynes self-produced and wrote the album, with songwriting contributions from the featured artists.

 The album announcement on 17 July 2025 coincided with the release of the dual single, "Somewhere in Between" and "Mind Loaded".
 The lead single, "The Field" was released on 26 June 2025.
 Prior to this, Hynes had announced U.S. tour dates for September 2025, alongside European and UK shows scheduled for the fall, including a pair of residency performances in Toronto and Brooklyn respectively.

 Critical reception

-According to the review aggregator Metacritic, Essex Honey received "universal acclaim" based on a weighted average score of 89 out of 100 from fifteen critic scores.
+According to the review aggregator Metacritic, Essex Honey received "universal acclaim" based on a weighted average score of 88 out of 100 from fifteen critic scores.

+Bijan Stephen of The Nation praised the album's themes of loss and described it as "wonderfully vulnerable and occasionally joyous".